SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-08-12-storage-helper-for-windows-8.markdown

     ### MSDN Library

-    Next I wandered through the MSDN Library which at present is still a bit of a mess in places, especially where .NET 4.5 meets WinRT.&nbsp; XML serialisation is one of those places, the documentation is confusing at best, does not include any async references and a lot of the sample code does not even work.&nbsp; That being said it is still pre-release code so there is time for it to be tidied up.
+    Next I wandered through the MSDN Library which at present is still a bit of a mess in places, especially where .NET 4.5 meets WinRT.
+XML serialisation is one of those places, the documentation is confusing at best, does not include any async references and a lot of the sample code does not even work.
+That being said it is still pre-release code so there is time for it to be tidied up.